 Formal practice space is assigned starting in July.
 Teams may hold non-mandatory practice prior to that by requesting field space on an as-available basis from the Mustang office.
 Practice is limited to 3 hours per week, although a week of team camp (10 hours) is allowed prior to the start of the season.

 Premier teams typically use a paid Competitive Elite trainer for one of their two practices a week.
-2009 (U9) and 2008 (U10) teams are assigned a trainer by the coaching directors.
-That trainer is paid for out of the team's fees.
-2007-1999 (U11-U19) teams can contact any of the trainers on the approved list and make arrangements for their weekly season training days and team camp.
+U9 and U10 teams are assigned a trainer by the Mustang Coaching Directors.
+That trainer is paid by Mustang Soccer out of the team's fees.
+Head coaches for U11-U19 teams can contact any of the trainers on the approved list and make arrangements for their weekly season training days and team camp.

 How many games will we play during the season?